 The huge building also has a wonderful bright green garden covering 105 acres.

 There’s also the option for fine dining at Chatsworth House.
 Just to note as well, it’s one of the best days out in the Midlands at Christmas.

 Address: Bakewell DE45 1PP

-Managed and maintained by the National Trust of England, Petworth House & Park is located in the South Downs.
+Managed and maintained by the National Trust of England, Petworth House & Park is located in the South Downs, in West Sussex.
 Petworth has arguably one of the best art exhibitions – the interiors of this stately home are gorgeous.